dhruv-m1/ninjachefs/README.md

 * Background processing of recipe submissions with polling-based status updates.

+* Manage recipes shared by yourself
   * Delete your recipes.
   * Make corrections on certain AI generated elements of your recipes (under development)

 ## Tech Stack